 6. Listen to Them

 Actively listen to what they have to say, even if they only want to talk about Minecraft® or Unicorns.
 They may not want to talk about their problems, but you can provide opportunities by dropping hints during your Bible lesson or children’s sermon that you’re willing to listen.
-For instance, during my Good News Club lessons I sometimes say, “God loves you no matter what is happening in your life.
+For instance, during my Good News Club lessons I have sometimes said, “God loves you no matter what is happening in your life.
 One way He shows His love for you is by giving you people who can listen to your problems and pray for you.
 If you ever feel scared, angry, or sad about something in your life you can always tell me ‘I need to talk’ and I’ll be happy to listen and pray for you.
 I might not have genius ideas to help or power to stop your problems, but I can be your friend.”

 7. Surprise Them.